A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Spectral theory on a Gelfand triplet

 The proofs for the cases $\lambda \in I$ and $\mathrm{Im} (\lambda ) < 0$ are done in the same way. $\blacksquare$ \\[-0.2cm]

 This theorem means that $\lambda $ is indeed an eigenvalue of the dual operator $T^\times$.
 In general, the set of generalized eigenvalues is a proper subset of the set of eigenvalues of $T^\times$.
-Since the dual space $X(\Omega )'$ is ``too large", typically every point on $\Omega $ is an eigenvalue of $T^\times$.
+Since the dual space $X(\Omega )'$ is ``too large", typically every point on $\Omega $ is an eigenvalue of $T^\times$ (for example, consider the triplet $X \subset L^2(\mathbf{R}) \subset X'$ and the multiplication operator $\mathcal{M}$ on $L^2(\mathbf{R})$, where $X$ is the set of entire functions.
+Every point on $\mathbf{C}$ is an eigenvalue of the dual operator $\mathcal{M}^\times : X' \to X'$, while there are no generalized eigenvalues).
 In this sense, generalized eigenvalues are wider concept than eigenvalues of $T$, while narrower concept than eigenvalues of $T^\times$ (see Prop.3.17 for more details).
 In the literature, resonance poles are defined as poles of an analytic continuation of a matrix element of the resolvent \cite{Reed}.
 Our definition is based on a straightforward extension of the usual eigen-equation and it is suitable for systematic studies of resonance poles.